 Social Security Act

-What was this program intended to do?
+Who was the program intended to help?

-Does this program still exist today?
+Does the program exist today?

 The program does still exist today.
 There have been many changes, such as more emphasis on benefits received and the people who could receive.
 These are only a couple of some major changes in the system.

 Social Security: The Greatest Government Policy of All Time?

 Social security wasn't respected for a long time, it should have been respected.
 Some say it could go bankrupt at any minute.
 This is one of the most successful government policies ever made, it is still doing very well today.
 The video gives you an idea of how much comes out of your pocket toward the program, and who it goes to, such as families with retired workers.
 Social security gives you money depending on how long you worked, and in that time, how much you made.
 The act has lifted 22 million Americans out of poverty so far.
 Baby boomers are draining 3 trillion in the Social Security funds, and because of this by 2033 social security may not be able to pay everybody that is eligible for it.